On the computational tractability of statistical estimation on amenable graphs: Proof of Proposition

 \section{Proof of Proposition~\ref{L2_statement}}

 We start with the proof of~\eqref{local}, which is straightforward and does not need the amenability assumption.
-The proof of~\eqref{global} will crucially hinge upon a property of decay of certain point--to--set correlations, which we establish using amenability and the presence of $\eps$--side information.
-(See Lemma~\ref{mutual_info} and Lemma~\ref{point_to_set}.)
+The proof of~\eqref{global} will crucially hinge upon a property of decay of certain point--to--set correlations (Lemma~\ref{triviality}), which we establish using anchored--amenability and the presence of $\eps$--side information.
+For ease of notation, we adopt the following convention in this section: in quantities of the form $\P\big(\theta_o = x | Y^{(\eps)}_{A}\big)$ where $A$ is any subgraph of $G$, it is implicit that the rooted graph $(G,o)$ is also conditioned on, abbreviating the more accurate but lengthier notation $\P\big(\theta_o = x | (G,o),Y^{(\eps)}_{A}\big)$.